Alpha Motor Corporation

 Alpha Motor Corporation (commonly known as Alpha) is an American electric vehicle company based in Irvine, California.
+As of 2024, the company has revealed a number of concepts in several colour schemes, but has not begun production of any vehicles.

 History

 Alpha Motor Corporation was founded in 2020 by Edward Lee.
-Prior to founding Alpha, Lee has worked at several automotive companies, including Toyota—where he designed the 2012 Lexus LF-LC concept, Audi, and the short-lived EV startup company Neuron Corporation—where he was signed as an executive at.
+Prior to founding Alpha, Lee has worked at Toyota, Audi, Hyundai, and the short-lived EV startup company Neuron Corporation.

 Alpha teased its first vehicle, the Icon electric commercial vehicle, on December 2, 2020.
 The Icon was never officially unveiled, however.
-Later that month on December 23, Alpha revealed its first passenger car, the Ace coupe notably featuring retro styling, as a 3D model.
+Later that month on December 23, Alpha revealed its first passenger car, the Alpha Ace coupe featuring retro styling, as a 3D model.
+The Ace is estimated by Alpha Motor Corporation to have a range of over 250 mi and a 0-60 mph time of 6.0 seconds.
 Alpha Motor Company stated that it would unveil more vehicles in the coming months.

-In February 2021, Alpha revealed the Ace-based Jax, a crossover quad coupe, as a 3D model.
-With "Jax" being an acronym of "Junior All-terrain Crossover", it is essentially an Ace with two extra half-doors in the rear for easier rear access, a higher suspension, and off-roading accessories.
-Alongside the Jax, Alpha also revealed the Ace Performance, a sport variant of the standard Ace model.
+In February 2021, Alpha revealed the Ace-based Jax, a crossover quad coupe, as a 3D model, with "Jax" being an acronym of "Junior All-terrain Crossover".
+It is essentially an Ace with two extra half-doors in the rear for easier rear access, a higher suspension, and off-roading accessories.
+Alpha also revealed the Ace Performance, a sport variant of the standard Ace model.

 In March 2021, Alpha revealed its third car, the Wolf 2-door pickup truck, based on the company's previously-revealed cars.
 The company later revealed two variants of the Wolf; the Wolf+, an extended cab version, in April, and the SuperWolf, a double cab version, in July.
 The Alpha Wolf pickups and the company's other vehicles only existed as 3D models, until Alpha Motor Corporation presented its first physical example of a car, the Wolf pickup, at the Petersen Automotive Museum, Los Angeles in August.

 In November 2021, Alpha Motor Corporation introduced the Adventure Series, a special edition package for the Ace and Jax, in partnership with KC HiLiTES and KMC Wheels.
-The Adventure Series package adds new off-road lights, tires, and wheels to the cars.